gyoto/Gyoto/INSTALL.Gyoto.md

     export MANPATH=${PREFIX}/share/man:${MANPATH}           # gyoto.1
     export PKG_CONFIG_PATH=${PREFIX}/lib/pkgconfig          # gyoto.pc

+If the Python module was installed in a custom directory yt unknown to Python, also set PYTHONPATH:
+    export PYTHONPATH=<pythondir>:$PYTHONPATH

 Under Mac OS X, `LD_LIBRARY_PATH` is replaced by `DYLD_LIBRARY_PATH`.

-It goes beyond the scope of this manual to teach you how to set environment variables; if in doubt ask the local guru or google...
+It goes beyond the scope of this manual to teach you how to set environment variables; if in doubt ask the local guru or Google...

 By default, the Yorick plug-in is also installed under `${prefix}`.
 If Yorick itself is in `${prefix}`, then the plug-in will be installed